Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 Of the most common rejected Understandings, *Vespa crabro*, *Vespa vulgaris*, and *Vespula germanica* all hibernate in places which humans regularly disturb.
 Wood piles, chimneys etc. A quick sampling of records strongly suggests a pattern of disturbance, with many correspondents writing that they encountered the specimen through disturbing it whilst hibernating.

 #### *Bombus lapidarius*
 Many 'out of bounds' records in this sector are out by > 40 days compared to those in BWARS.
 Either BWARS data is highly insufficient, or the verifications of this taxon are incorrect.
-Subsequent peer review of these records has found that the majority of rejected *Bombus lapidarius* records in accurate, with the taxon able to emerge significantly earlier than anticipated.
+Subsequent peer review of these records has found that the majority of rejected *Bombus lapidarius* records are accurate, with the taxon able to emerge significantly earlier than anticipated.

 #### *Bombus pratorum*/*pascuorum*
 Conversations with Mike Edwards suggests that the majority of rejected records of these two taxa are the result of misidentification.